EndoMapper dataset of complete calibrated endoscopy procedures: Data Records

 \subsubsection{Tool Segmentation}

-There are 3422 frames with tools segmented across two different colonoscopies as detailed in Table.~\ref{tab:seg}.
+There are 4086 frames with tools segmented across four different colonoscopies as detailed in Table.~\ref{tab:seg}.
 The segmentations for each video can be found in file \texttt{tool\_segmentation\_XXX.xml}.
-This file contains, for each segmented frame, the id of the frame and list of 2D points coordinate that define the tool segmentation as a binary polygon.
-Some examples can be seen in Fig.~\ref{im:tool_seg}.
+This file contains, for each segmented frame, the id of the frame and a list of 2D point coordinates that define the tool segmentation as a binary polygon.
+The segmentation was done using a proprietary Odin CAT tool\cite{odinCat}.
+Some examples can be seen in Figure~\ref{im:tool_seg}.